randall86/CO2_sensor_device/README.md

 Bluetooth device name should be changed according to the device using this code in setup "SerialBT.begin("I-Breath3");"

-To update LCD time , uncomment the lines below and update the code below to the current time
+To update LCD time , uncomment the lines below and update the code below to the current time to reprogram the LCD.
+Note remember to comment back else it will keep reprogram the LCD time upon power up